Day 0: LA to Lordsburg

 Not a great sleep, I was stuffed up all night from yesterday nosebleeds but too scared to blow it out in case I incurred a brand new one.
 Kevin was similarly plugged and between both of our sniffling and rustling about I was up every hour or so.
 But it doesn’t really matter because it is my very first TOWN DAY, walking into Lordsburg with only 15 miles to cover.

 Forced myself to have breakfast before starting, I’m not falling into my usual trap of not eating on town days, all it does is turn me into a mega bitch and make the miles feel slower.
-Beautiful sunrise when we woke up, and my blisters felt better after a night of being aired out.
+Beautiful sunrise when we woke up, and my blisters felt better after a night of being dried out in the desert air.
 Packed up and hit the trail feeling better than I have in days.
 Townie’s back and going to town heckyeah.